dasmeta/terraform-aws-modules/modules/ssl-certificate/README.md

 # How To
+This module you can use , when create domain certificate

-### Example 1:  Create cerificate or subdomian certificate or wildcard certificate
+### Example 1:  You can use this case when create a wildcard certificate or other subdomain certificate.

 ```
 # Domain "The main domain"